Sand Mold Process

 Permanent Mold Process

 The Permanent Mold gravity process features superior casting capabilities and more accurate properties than other molding processes such as shell molding.
 It provides highly dense and uniform castings with high dimensional accuracy.
-Molten, non-ferrous metals are poured into basins which are then tilted at an angle, forcing gravity to feed the molds.
+Molten, non-ferrous metals are poured into steel molds and gravity pulls the metal down to fill the cavity.
 The Permanent Mold process delivers excellent surface finish and grain structure parts and is typically the preferred process for light alloy cast components.

 Features